Skip to content

 The leverage is procedural macros.
 A controller, a resolver, a processor is a struct with a decorator; the framework expands it into the boilerplate a contributor would otherwise have written by hand — and would, eventually, have written slightly differently in two different files.

-Modules, providers, controllers, resolvers, gateways, processors, cron jobs, MCP tools, event handlers — each is a struct decorated with an attribute macro.
+Modules, providers, controllers, resolvers, gateways, processors — each is a struct decorated with an attribute macro.
 The decorator carries the entire integration contract.
 There is no service locator to call, no registration list to keep in sync, no central manifest a contributor has to remember to edit.

 #[controller(path = "/users")]